 What Is The Purpose Of Revalidation For Doctors?

-The purpose of the process of revalidation for doctors is to assure the patients and the public that the doctors are fit-to-practice and are updated in their skills and technical developments.
-It is a supportive and development process that is determined to bring out the best care and support for the patients in the UK.
-Generally, the process of revalidation for doctors takes place every 5 years to inform the GMC that the doctor is updated with the current developments in the healthcare sector, and skills, and can work.
+The purpose of the process of revalidation for doctors is to assure the patients and public that doctors are fit to practice and are updated in their skills and technical developments.
+It is a supportive and development process that helps ensure the best care and support is provided for the patients.
+The process of revalidation for doctors takes place every 5 years and informs the GMC that the doctor is has the necessary skills to work.

 Do You Need A Designated Body For The Process Of Revalidation for Doctor?